HenriAntal/CS107-2021-ICWars/README.md

 ### Goal

-- The Goal of this game is to beat your opponent by using your Units and defeating his Units.
-In your arsenal you have Soldiers and Tanks.
+- The goal of this game is to beat your opponent by using your units and defeating his units.
+In your arsenal you have soldiers and tanks.

     Soldier -   Low range and low damage.